MicrosoftDocs/azure-docs/articles/active-directory-domain-services/active-directory-ds-faqs.md

 #### Is Azure AD Domain Services available in the new Azure portal?
 Yes.
 Azure AD Domain Services can be configured using the [Azure portal](https://portal.azure.com).
 We expect to stop supporting the [classic Azure portal](https://manage.windowsazure.com) in the future.

-#### Can I enable Azure AD Domain Services using a resource manager template?
+#### Can I enable Azure AD Domain Services using a Resource Manager template?
-No. There are certain tasks that need to be performed as part of enabling Azure AD Domain Services which are not possible through a resource manager template.
+No. Some tasks need to be performed as part of enabling Azure AD Domain Services.
+These tasks are not possible through a Resource Manager template.
 Use the new Azure portal to enable Azure AD Domain Services for your directory.

 #### Can I add domain controllers to an Azure AD Domain Services managed domain?
 No. The domain provided by Azure AD Domain Services is a managed domain.
 You do not need to provision, configure, or otherwise manage domain controllers for this domain - these management activities are provided as a service by Microsoft.
 Therefore, you cannot add additional domain controllers (read-write or read-only) for the managed domain.